Applicability of the Student Rules, policies and procedures

 16.(1) Students must attend compulsory teaching and undertake practical and clinical work at the University, and other institutions as approved by the Faculty.

-(2) Students must abide by the Professional Behaviour Procedure set in out in the Workplace-based placements.
+(2) Students must abide by the Faculty's Professional Behaviour Procedures set in out in the Workplace-based placements.

 (4) Leave is administered and managed as outlined in the UWA Optometry Student Orientation Handbook.